rodrigoscc/http.nvim/README.md

     "rstcruzo/http.nvim",
     config = function()
         require("http-nvim").setup()
-        -- Run `:TSInstall http` after the setup is run for the first time and -- reinstall the grammar if prompted.
+        -- Run `:TSInstall http` after the plugin is loaded for the first time and -- reinstall the grammar if prompted.
     end,
     dependencies = {